Hmekus/google-homepage/README.md

-Here i`ll try to build some site, where i should learn some tips and tricks of the web development.
+Here i`ll try to build page similar to google home page, thereby i should learn some tips and tricks of the web development.

 There are skills, which i have to know: